-Scope note: This class comprises aggregations of instances of E18 Physical Thing that are assembled and maintained ("curated" and "preserved," in museological terminology) by one or more instances of E39 Actor over time for a specific purpose and audience, and according to a particular collection development plan.
+Scope note: This class comprises aggregations of instances of E18 Physical Thing that are assembled and maintained ("curated" and "preserved," in museological terminology) by one or more instances of E39 Actor over time for a specific purpose and audience, and according to a particular collection development plan.- Typical instances of curated holdings are museum collections, archives, library holdings and digital libraries.
+A digital library is regarded as an instance of E18 Physical Thing because it requires keeping physical carriers of the electronic content.

-Items may be added or removed from an E78 Collection in pursuit of this plan.
-This class should not be confused with the E39 Actor maintaining the E78 Collection often referred to with the name of the E78 Collection (e.g. "The Wallace Collection decided...").
+Items may be added or removed from an E78 Curated Holding in pursuit of this plan.
+This class should not be confused with the E39 Actor maintaining the E78 Curated Holding often referred to with the name of the E78 Curated Holding (e.g. "The Wallace Collection decided...").

-Collective objects in the general sense, like a tomb full of gifts, a folder with stamps or a set of chessmen, should be documented as instances of E19 Physical Object, and not as instances of E78 Collection.
+Collective objects in the general sense, like a tomb full of gifts, a folder with stamps or a set of chessmen, should be documented as instances of E19 Physical Object, and not as instances of E78 Curated Holding.
 This is because they form wholes either because they are physically bound together or because they are kept together for their functionality.